 Vitamin D is a group of steroid-like molecules responsible for increasing intestinal absorption of calcium, magnesium, and phosphate.
-They are also involved in multiple other biological functions, including promoting the healthy growth and remodeling of bone, cell growth, neuromuscular and immune functions, and reduction of inflammation.
+They are also involved in multiple other biological functions, including proper functioning of the immune system, promoting healthy growth of bone, and reduction of inflammation.
 The most important compounds in this group are Vitamin D2 (ergocalciferol) and Vitamin D3 (cholecalciferol).
 Sunshine Biopharma's Essential Calcium-Vitamin DTM tablets contain both of these compounds as well as Calcium for optimum health benefits.
-We anticipate that Essential Calcium-Vitamin DTM will be available on Amazon.ca in the third quarter of 2020.
+We anticipate that Essential Calcium-Vitamin DTM will be available on Amazon.ca in early 2021.